radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/filters.md

 ## Enumeration filter

 Filter enumeration component is used to iterate on multivalued attributes.
-It is helpful when you have aggregate data in data source file and you need to enumerate before collecting this data in brainwave database.
+It is helpful when you have aggregate data in data source file and you need to enumerate before collecting this data in Identity Analytics database.

 ### Enumeration Filter Filter